 ISO 27001:2013 and ISO 27001:2017, what are the differences?

 Suppose you’ve been looking at achieving ISO 27001 compliance for your organisation.
-In that case, you may have noticed two recent versions of the standard, ISO 27001:2013 and ISO 27001:2017.
+You may have noticed two recent versions of the standard, ISO 27001:2013 and ISO 27001:2017.
 So, what is the difference?

 The most recently published version of the information security management system standard is BS EN ISO/IEC 27001:2017.
 ISO and IEC introduced this iteration of the standard to indicate approval by CEN/CENELEC for the EN designation (European Standard).
-Its incorporation did not affect the 2013 iteration, and its changes do not directly introduce new requirements. Â
+Its incorporation did not affect the 2013 iteration, and its changes do not directly introduce new requirements.

 How can Digital Octopii help you get ISO 27001 certified?